Troubleshoot your Splunk UBA installation

 You see the "Warning: rebuild-uba-images failed" message

-When installing Splunk UBA 4.2.x content updates, you may see the "Warning" rebuild-uba-images failed" message in Splunk UBA.
+When installing content updates, you might see the "Warning" rebuild-uba-images failed" message in Splunk UBA.

 The content update installer is unable to rebuild the container images.